 - Please get your applications to us in good time, preferably at least three working days before you want to film.
 Late applications run the risk of being rejected if there is no good reason for the delay in submitting them.
-All secret filming applications are made to and approved by the Head of News and Current Affairs (copied to the Controller of Legal & Compliance, your commissioning editor and lawyer) at two crucial stages:
+All secret filming applications are made to and approved by the Head of News and Current Affairs (copied to General Counsel, your commissioning editor and lawyer) at two crucial stages:

 - before it is undertaken (stage 1 permission); and,